-I won’t sugarcoat it… 2020’s Pinterest algorithm updates were pretty extreme.
+I won’t sugarcoat it… The Pinterest algorithm updates over the last couple of years have been pretty extreme.

 Many Pinterest marketers and bloggers are still struggling to adjust to all the changes unfortunately.